egoossen/missing-assignment-report-generator/README.txt

 2021-01-31 - Version 0.2.0 - Added functionality for importing from the Canvas gradebook
 2021-01-10 - Version 0.1.0 - Original Release

+*Known Bugs
+  The Generator will throw an error if an assignment does not have a due date in Canvas.

 Tested on Microsoft Excel 2016

 Note: No further versions are planned.